-In this section, the experimental results and finite element modelling obtained during this research are presented.
+In this chapter, the experimental results and finite element modelling obtained during this research are presented.
 The results from tensile test and compression test will be studied and analysed.
 Furthermore, the behaviour of the structures under compression loading will be discussed.

-Mechanical Properties of Materials
+4.2 Mechanical Properties of Materials

-This section discusses the results obtained from a series of tensile test on the CFRP and GFRP laminates.
+This section discusses the results obtained from a series of tensile test on the CFRP and GFRP laminate.
 One of many ways to find out mechanical properties of materials is by using the tensile test.
 The tensile test itself is used to find out and evaluate the strength of material that being tested.
 By delineation, tensile test is the measurement of the ability of a material to withstand the forces of pulling the sample apart and extend it before it breaks.

-Tensile Test on Carbon Fibre Reinforced Plastic (CFRP) and Glass Fibre Reinforced Plastic (GFRP)
+4.2.1 Tensile Test on Carbon Fibre Reinforced Polymer (CFRP) and Glass Fibre Reinforced Polymer (GFRP)

 To identify the required mechanical properties of the laminates used in dealing with of sandwich material, the tensile tests were executed.
-Tensile tests are conducted on the CFRP and GFRP composite laminates using Instron Universal Testing Machine at crosshead speed of 2mm/minute.
-Three specimens of the composite sample were experimented corresponding to ASTM D3039 standard as a basic for tensile standard testing (Dayyani et al., 2012).
+Tensile tests are conducted on the CFRP and GFRP composite laminates using Instron Universal Testing Machine at cross head speed of 2mm/minute.
+Three specimens of composite sample were experimented corresponding to ASTM D3039 standard as a basic for tensile standard testing (Dayyani et al., 2012).